 Our full service Veterinary Clinic is a public clinic offering excellent care and services to thousands of animals each year!
 The Theodore B. Travers Family Veterinary Clinic received accreditation from the American Animal Hospital Association in September 2014.
 This voluntary accreditation is held by only 12% of veterinary practices in Canada and the U.S. We excelled on more than 900 standards including medical protocols, facilities, customer service and patient care.
 Book your appointment today.

-Please note: Our Full-Service Veterinary Clinic will be closed on Saturdays through September 3.
+Please note: We will be closed on Tuesday, September 13 from 8am-12pm.
 We apologize for any inconvenience.

 8323 Baldwin St., Oakland, Ca 94621